 If you are like me, you probably made it a point to catch the newest episode of Pokemon every morning before school.
-You would recite the theme song with a sense of pride and confidence matched only by the latest song on the Billboard charts; “I wanna be the very best, like no one ever was…, Pokemon, Gotta Catch ’em All.”
-Those last four words recently struck a chord with me, not because I wanted to play Pokemon again, but it sounded similar to diversification.
+You would recite the theme song with a sense of pride and confidence matched only by a car karaoke performance of the latest Billboard song; “I wanna be the very best, like no one ever was…, Pokemon, Gotta Catch ’em All.”
+Those last four words recently struck a chord with me, not because I wanted to start a new career as a Pokemon trainer, but because it reminded me about diversification.

 First, what is diversification?

-Let’s look at a recent example.
-Imagine you held only energy stocks before the most recent oil meltdown (2014-2016) or doubled down on Bitcoin in December 2017 without any protection.
+Let’s look at an example.
+Imagine you held only energy stocks before the 2014-2016 oil meltdown or went all in on Bitcoin at $70k.
 The following months were likely filled with regret and despair.
-By chasing returns and putting all your eggs in one basket, you not only risked a significant amount of capital but also derailed your long-term financial goals.
-That’s not to say go ahead and invest in as many assets as possible.
-Instead build a thoughtful portfolio with varying characteristics.
+By chasing returns and putting all your eggs in one basket, you not only lost a significant amount of capital but also derailed your long-term financial goals.
+It isn’t to say go ahead and invest in as many assets as possible but find a balance.

-The key is to find a happy medium between risk and reward, just as a Pokemon trainer strikes a balance between different element combinations.
-That way, you don’t literally “Gotta catch em all” to find success in investing or Pokemon.
+The key in investing and Pokemon is to find a happy medium, whether you invest in various asset classes or capture Pokemon with different element types.
+That way, you don’t literally “Gotta catch ’em all” to find success in investing or Pokemon.

 Take me to more content combining finance and entertainment.